MoriKeli/weather_app_django/README.md

 # Weather website using django & Openweather API

 This is a simple web-based weather app.
 The website uses OpenWeather API to fetch current weather of differrent cities and towns around the world.
-The webiste will not work unless you have your own API_KEY to access OpenWeather API.
+The website will not work unless you have your own API_KEY to access OpenWeather API.
 I removed my API_KEY for security reasons.
+To have your own API_KEY, create an account with OpenWeather -> https://openweathermap.org

 Technologies used:
   - HTML, CSS & JavaScript